What Affects My Insurance Rate?

 Insurance Companies Can’t Gouge the Insured

-The 80/20 rule states that a health insurance company must spend at least 80 percent of the money they bring in from premiums on healthcare costs and activities to improve the quality of care.
+The 80/20 rule states that a health insurance company must spend at least 80 percent of the money they bring in from premiums on actual healthcare costs/claims and activities to improve the quality of care.
 Twenty percent of the money they bring in from premiums can be used for administrative costs, marketing, and other overhead expenses.
 If they’re selling policies to a large group of more than 50 employees, 85 percent of premiums must be spent on care and quality improvement.

 If your health insurance company doesn’t meet these requirements, then you will get some of your premium back in the form of a rebate.
+Rebates happen regularly.
+Not every year and not every insurance carrier, but in general, you may have one or more insurance companies needing to give back to their members, all because of this “Medical Loss Ratio”.

 Factors That Do Affect Your Premium